dansup/php-activitystreams/README.md

 # php-activitystreams

+> A PHP implementation of the Activity Streams 2.0 specification

 [![Software License][ico-license]](LICENSE.md)

-** This package is in active development, this is not a complete implementation of ActivityStreams 2.0 **
+**This package is in active development, this is not a complete implementation of ActivityStreams 2.0**

-An activitystreams 2.0 php package.
+A modern AS2 php library.
+At the moment, only the [object model type](https://www.w3.org/TR/activitystreams-core/#object) is partially implemented.
+I look forward to getting this feature complete by the end of summer 2017.

 ## Install